[Close Menu]

 Stand therefore, having girded your waist with truth, having put on the breastplate of righteousness, and having shod your feet with the preparation of the gospel of peace; above all, taking the shield of faith with which you will be able to quench all the fiery darts of the wicked one.
 And take the helmet of salvation, and the sword of the Spirit, which is the word of God; praying always with all prayer and supplication in the Spirit, being watchful to this end with all perseverance and supplication for all the saints

-Now notice the action words being used by the word of God in our work of fighting against the devil and his lies.
+Now notice the action words used by God in our fighting against the devil and his lies.
 We are to "be sober, be vigilant."
 We are to "cast down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ."
-We are to "test the spirits."
-We are to "take up the armor of God" and "stand."
-Passivity puts us at a disadvantage, because the devil is actively warring against your faith every day, and our armor and our weapons do not simply protect you all by themselves; they need to be employed assertively and be used with intention.
+We are to "take up the whole the armor of God" and "stand" and "pray."
+Passivity puts us at a disadvantage, because the devil is actively warring against our faith every day, and our armor and our weapons do not simply protect us all by themselves; they need to be employed assertively and be used with intention.

 1 John 2:20